-Each NEO was paid an annual base cash salary in 2017 in order to fairly compensate the executive based on his or her experience, skills, responsibilities and abilities.
-None of the NEOs received a base salary increase in 2017.
-See the section captioned "Executive Officers and Compensation-Summary Compensation Table" beginning on page 46 for information regarding NEO 2017 annual base salary and other compensation.
+Each NEO was paid an annual cash base salary in 2018 in order to fairly compensate the executive based on his or her experience, skills, responsibilities and abilities.
+Our CFO, CSTO, GC and CHRO received an annual cash base salary increase in 2018 to \$550,000 from \$500,000 in recognition of tenure with the Company.
+See the section titled "Executive Officers and Compensation-Summary Compensation Table" beginning on page 51 of this Proxy Statement for additional information regarding NEO annual cash base salary and other compensation for the year ended December 31, 2018.

-2017 Annual Incentive Pay
+2018 Annual Incentive Pay